Dec 21: Embark Los Angeles, California.

 Free unlimited wi-fi, available on all devices, offers new SpeedNet accelerators, doubling satellite speed.
 Rooms will be equipped with ultra-thin 42” interactive TVs offering current movie and TV selections.

-In the event that Larry Cohen is unable to travel or attend scheduled functions due to illness or circumstances beyond our control, Alice Travel will not be liable, and no refunds for such inability to travel or attend functions and events will be owed by Alice Travel.
+In the unlikely event that Larry Cohen is unable to travel or attend scheduled functions due to illness or circumstances beyond our control, Alice Travel will not be liable, and no refunds for such inability to travel or attend functions and events will be owed by Alice Travel.
 Applicable cancellation penalties will apply.
 Alice Travel will attempt to provide a lecturer of equal caliber.